triton-inference-server/server/docs/user_guide/decoupled_models.md

 The [decoupled_test.py](../../qa/L0_decoupled/decoupled_test.py)
-demonstrates an example of opting-in through the streaming GRPC Python client API and programmatically identifying when a final response is received through the `"triton_final_response"` response parameter:
+demonstrates an example of opting-in through the streaming GRPC Python client API and programmatically identifying when a final response is received through the `"triton_final_response"` response parameter.